 But when you successfully run 2 miles every day, that means you’ve got determination.
 You’re strong.
 You can make anything happen you put your mind to.
 Any time those frustrating thoughts crowd your mind, push them away by reminding yourself you’re on a path to success.

-Running every day makes your body healthier.
+Running every day makes your body healthier

 Whether your goal is weight loss or something else, I guarantee that running will make you healthier.
 And when you feel healthier, your brain gets healthier too.

 Rigorous exercise for 30 minutes a day gets more blood flowing to your brain.
 This extra activity works to fight some of the natural brain reductions that occur as time goes by.
 So when your brain is operating at a higher level, you’ll feel more energetic as an effect.
 You might even start to hit that beautiful runner’s high!

 Running every day gives you a goal.